marcopompili/lua-leveldb/README.md

 "The LevelDB library provides a persistent key value store.
 Keys and values are arbitrary byte arrays.
 The keys are ordered within the key value store according to a user-specified comparator function."

 I wrote this extension because I needed a fast embeddable key/value database for tcp/ip packet analysis.
-I needed to analyze big files in pcap format and divide the traffic using some specific rules.
+I had to analyze big files in pcap format and divide the traffic using some specific rules.
 This simple Lua extension allows you to access LevelDB from Lua in a quite simple way.
 Lua is also used as extension language for WireShark.

 Most of the basic options and functions are supported right now, but still not the full set of operations permitted by LevelDB.
 Take a look at the examples below.